Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/3_Module_test.rst

 .. image:: ../_static/imgs/Chapter_3_Module_test/Chapter3_06.png
     :align: center

 Result:
 ----------------------------------------------------------------

-When the black line is on the left side of the module, the left LED will light up and the terminal will print “Left”;
+When the black line is on the left side of the module, the left LED will light up and the terminal will print "Left”;

-When the black line is in the middle of the module, the middle LED will light up and the terminal will print “Middle”.
+When the black line is in the middle of the module, the middle LED will light up and the terminal will print "Middle”.

-When the black line is on the right side of the module, right The LED will light up, the terminal will print “Right”, You can press “Ctrl + C” to end the program.
+When the black line is on the right side of the module, right The LED will light up, the terminal will print "Right”, You can press "Ctrl + C” to end the program.

 If there are issues with the test, the infrared device may need to be adjusted.
 The adjustment screw is on top of the sensor.